nandininautiyal/fest-flow/README.md

 ## Features

 ### For Students
+- Sign up and log in with email/password or **Google OAuth**
 - Browse all events in a fest with real-time seat availability
 - Register solo for individual events
 - Create a team, receive an invite code, have teammates join via that code
 - Register the whole team for a team event in one action
 - Get automatically blocked from registering for two events at the same time slot
 - Join a waitlist if an event is full
-- View and manage all registrations in one place
+- View and manage all registrations and team memberships in one place
-- Cancel a registration
+- Cancel a solo registration or withdraw a team's registration (leader only)

 ### For Admins
 - Create and manage fests